Kaleb1583/247AternosServer/README.md

 ### Files
 1. **AntiServerShutdown.js**
-   This is the bare minimum script that just adds time if no players are online.
+   a script that just adds time if no players are online to keep it up.
    **To Use**: Go to `/server/`, turn the server on, and run the script.

 2. **vars.js**